 After the first one, you’ll be guided by reflections I offer or questions I ask.
 This can be incredibly useful for people who find writing cathartic and would benefit from a professional ‘witnessing’ an event and then growing some new thoughts about that event- enriching a sense of self.
 As well as talking with you, I am trained to write alongside you, ask useful questions and offer thought-provoking reflections as well as use creative ideas and responses to support your story.

 Do you offer any discounts or rebates?

 Unfortunately I can’t offer any cheaper fees than I currently charge and there are no rebates for online services.
-Fortunately because of being located online and not needing to rent an office, as well as an ethical position, my fees are a fair bit lower than many practitioners.
+Fortunately my fees are a set at a reasonable rate.
 Therefore you may find my fee is still comparable to other therapists even if they offer the medicare rebate from a mental health plan.
 It also means that sessions are sustainable over time and you don’t have to wait to get started!
-It’s worth comparing therapist fees as there are significant differences and a higher fee doesn’t necessarily equal better for you.
+It is worth comparing therapist fees.

 - If you are receiving support from a service (e.g.: a women’s organisation), they may be able to access some funding for counselling online, understanding that it’s helpful to be able to take your counsellor with you if you need to move locations.

 - Some private health funds will now cover counselling with therapists registered with the ACA as I am.